ecigwegbu/utascripts/README.md

 Scripts targeted for just the Virtual box include -vb in the name.
 Scripts targeted for AWS EC2 have -aws in the name.

-Any question, send me an email on igwegbu@gmail.com.
+Any new question, send me an email on igwegbu@gmail.com.

 Elias Igwegbu
 July 2024